Research

 Grottoli’s current research focuses on determining what drives resilience in corals in the face of climate change.
 Photos of current research are here.
 Past research includes reconstructing oceanographic conditions in the past based on coral skeletal isotope and trace metal records, and the impact of land-use on the delivery of carbon to small tropical and temperate rivers.

-UZELA (US Patent Application Number 63/422,692) is a programmable, autonomous, marine deployable, easy to service and maintain underwater light that attracts zooplankton at night for up to 6 months on a single battery.
-My team is evaluating the utility of UZELA to locally enhance zooplankton and promote coral feeding, coral growth, and coral survivorship.
-This technology has applications for coral restoration and enhancing coral survivorship and growth following bleaching events.
-This work is being conducted in collaboration with Dr. Robert Toonen’s team at the Hawaii Institute of Marine Biology and if funded by DARPA (University of Hawaii Foundation).
+UZELA (US Patent Application Number PCT/US2023/078357) is a programmable, autonomous, marine deployable, easy to service and maintain underwater light that can operate for an hour a day for up to 6 months on a single battery.
+My team is evaluating the utility of UZELA to locally enhance zooplankton and promote coral feeding, coral and recruit growth, and coral and recruit survivorship.
+This technology has applications for coral restoration and conservation.
+This work is being conducted in collaboration with Dr. Robert Toonen and Dr. Josh Madin’s teams at the Hawaii Institute of Marine Biology as part of the larger DARPA Reefense project and with the Coral Restoration Foundation in Florida.
+Funding by DARPA, University of Hawaii Foundation, and the Coral Restoration Foundation.

 My team is evaluating how Cladocora caespitosa and Astreoides calycularis corals manage to thrive in at both CO2 vent sites with low pH and adjacent non-vent sites with normal pH.
 We hypothesize that these corals are heterotrophically plastic and can increase feeding on zooplankton to provide the additional energy needed to thrive in low pH seawater.
 To evaluate this hypothesis, we teamed up with Drs.
-Nuria Texeido, Steeve Comeau, and Jean-Pierre Gattuso from the Laboratoire Oceanographique de Villefranche.
+Nuria Texeido, Steeve Comeau, Chloe Carbonne, and Jean-Pierre Gattuso from the Laboratoire Oceanographique de Villefranche.
 Corals were collected from vent and non-vent sites in Ischia, Italy in October of 2021 and are currently analyzing them.
 We are also collaborating on a reciprocal laboratory experiment evaluating the effect of provenance on pH tolerance.
+Funding by the Ohio State University Office of International Affairs and Fulbright.

 I am the director of the Coral Bleaching Research Coordination Network.
 The goal of the CBRCN is to develop a common framework for coral bleaching research over the course of four workshops, and to facilitate interdisciplinary collaborative team formation.
 These goals are being addressed through four activity nodes: workshops, student and Early Career Training, cyberseminars, and activity dissemination at conferences and seminars.
 The CBRCN is funded by the United States National Science Foundation.
 Additional details are on the CBRCN webpage.